10 ways to reward your employees that isn’t just giving them more money

 There’s a lot of debate about the actual efficacy of perks.
 It’s certainly true that shallow perks don’t really do a lot for long-term engagement and productivity.
-But perks which genuinely improve the lives of your staff can make a lot of difference.
-You could offer gym memberships to employees cooped up in offices, or daycare access to busy working parents, for example.
+But perks which genuinely improve the lives of your staff can make a lot of difference, rather than rewarding employees with money.
+You could offer gym memberships to employees or day care access to busy working parents, for example.

 Sometimes, you have to look beyond your company for someone with the right skills.
 But promoting internally when feasible is one of the best things you can do to show employees you value them.
 It proves that hard work pays off, while making promoted staff members even greater contributors to business success.

 8. Allow for job flexibility if you can't stretch to rewarding employees with money

 Gone are the days when job flexibility was some fringe benefit for only the longest-serving employees.
 Nowadays, it’s a basic expectation, with remote work proving popular with nearly 100% of those who’ve experienced it.